 Some SSGs, like Jekyll, Hugo, Astro, and Eleventy, have strong opinions about how to organize the content in your repository.
 CloudCannon can run automatic processes on these SSGs and provide basic editing out-of-the-box.
-SvelteKit takes a less opinionated approach and allows you to decide where and how content is stored.
-This means that for SvelteKit, CloudCannon’s out-of-the-box options only include the source editor.
+Gatsby takes a less opinionated approach and allows you to decide where and how content is stored.
+This means that for Gatsby, CloudCannon’s out-of-the-box options only include the source editor.

 CloudCannon has a few concepts that make organizing data easier:

 - Data — These are standalone data files.
 This is ideal for site configuration or files that don’t need to be repeated.
 Data is edited by altering a single file.

 - Collections — A collection is a single folder of files with a repeated format.
 For example, a collection might include pages, blogs, staff members, or recipes that share a format.
 Collections are edited by altering any file or adding more files.

 CloudCannon supports a set of file formats for files in Data or Collections: